Updated: Sep 13, 2022

 The language was now used in the administrative office work of these places.

-There are 40 minority languages and dialects are spoken in Ukraine.
+There are 40 minority languages and dialects spoken in Ukraine.
 Most of these languages are native languages of the former Soviet Union.

 The Constitution of the country guarantees the use, protection, and free development of these languages in the country.
 These languages include Eastern Yiddish, Rusyn, Romanian, Belarusian, Crimean Tatar, Bulgarian, Hungarian, Polish, Armenian, and several others.